 Whole wheat is also a major source of dietary fiber, which the bowels need to work properly.
 “The average American diet is deficient in fiber,” says Dr. Leffler.
 “Take away whole wheat and the problem gets worse.”
 It’s possible to get the fiber you need from other grains, such as brown rice or quinoa, or from fruits, vegetables, and beans, but you’ll need to make the effort.

-If you think you might have celiac disease or gluten sensitivity, it’s best to see a doctor before going gluten free.
+If you think you might have celiac disease or gluten sensitivity, it’s best to see a doctor before you go gluten free.
 Once a person has avoided gluten for a while, it becomes difficult to establish if he or she has celiac disease, gluten sensitivity, or neither.

 There’s one more thing you might consider doing: keep your dietary choice to yourself.
 The more than 300,000-plus people in this country with celiac disease have to follow a gluten-free diet, because the tiniest taste of gluten will trigger debilitating gastrointestinal discomfort.
 It’s time consuming, expensive, and restrictive.
 “It’s a gigantic burden for those who have to follow it,” says Dr. Leffler.
 “They get frustrated when they hear how wonderful this diet is.”